Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

 - **3D AI Avatars**

   One of the useful new 3D features in Tizen 8.0 is AI avatars.
-Controlling avatar's body/face motion has become easier.
+Controlling an avatar's body/face motion has become easier.
 Tizen avatars support AI LipSync, which is inferred from the device.

   **Figure: AI LipSync Results With Motion**